dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 )
 ```

 :warning: Token introspection requires a request to /introspect endpoint of the authorization server from where the token was issued as described [here](https://developer.okta.com/docs/reference/api/oidc/#introspect).
-For flexibility, the SDK **does not check the rate limits** of the Okta organization.
+For flexibility, the library **does not check the rate limits** of the Okta organization.

 ## Copyright
-This SDK was built based on [okta/okta-jwt-verifier-php](https://github.com/okta/okta-jwt-verifier-php) and [firebase/php-jwt](https://github.com/firebase/php-jwt).
+This library was built based on [okta/okta-jwt-verifier-php](https://github.com/okta/okta-jwt-verifier-php) and [firebase/php-jwt](https://github.com/firebase/php-jwt).